andy-knowles/andy-knowles/_posts/2019-05-09-one-hot-mux.md

 2 deep, as we would get by hand-optimizing our previous code.
 If we look at the truth tables in the LUTs we actually find the same logic has been inferred: an OR tree of (data AND valid).
 This is great!

 It also produces ideal logic for a 16-way mux, using 7 LUTs, 2 deep.
+Great!
 But for a 64-way mux it consumes 35 LUTs, 4 deep, when it could be implemented in 26 LUTs, 3 deep.
+Not so great.

 But this code isn't generic over the number of mux ports.
 So we try to make it so: